crxunch/CrabCracker/README.md

 clasher (or, the Command Line hASH crackER) is a bare-bones password recovery tool written in Rust.

-clasher is currently in the first stage of production and might onw day have the following improvements:
+clasher is currently in the first stage of production and will have the following improvements:

 1. Hashlist parsing:
     1. Organize hashlist by frequency (most often occurring hashes move to front of list).
     2. Remove duplicate hashes.
     3. Automatically parse `/etc/shadow` files.
 2. Support for output files.
-3. Threading optomization.
+3. Threading optimization.

 ## Usage